rob-blackbourn/JetBlack.Bloomberg/README.md

 _bloomberg.Request(ReferenceDataRequest.Create(new[] {"VOD LN Equity"}, new[] {"PX_LAST"}))
     .Done(response => response.ReferenceData.Values.ForEach(tickerData => Console.WriteLine("{0} - [{1}]", tickerData.Ticker, string.Join(",", tickerData.Data.Select(x => string.Format("{0}: {1}", x.Key, x.Value))))));
 ```

+In both cases the callback is invoked on the thread of the event handler, so you probably want to decouple this.
+For the observable you might use `.ObserveOn(TaskPoolScheduler.Default)`.
+For
+the promise you could create a task.